Hey Kids (Start Here)

 “Maybe it’s how empty the city feels.”
 Jackson swallowed.
 “Maybe it’s that Morgan directed me here, but won’t or can’t answer when I call.”

-“Everyone you helped,” Young said, forcing the words through a too-tight throat, “everyone you saved, all those worlds and dimensions and lives—you don’t think someone’s gonna show for you, when it’s time?”
+“Everyone you’ve helped,” Young said, forcing the words through a too-tight throat, “everyone you’ve saved, all those worlds and dimensions and lives—you don’t think someone’s gonna show for you, when it’s time?”

 “I don’t know.”
-Jackson wiped his face.
-Looked up at the stars.
+Jackson looked up at the stars.

 Waves broke at the base of the spire.

-A gentle breeze lifted Young’s curls.
-The edges of Jackson’s open jacket.
+A gentle breeze lifted Young’s curls and the edges of Jackson’s open jacket.

 “What do you think David’s doing right now?”
 Jackson asked.

-Young nodded.
-Swallowed.
+Young swallowed.
 “For what it’s worth, I’m pretty sure he threw that Au Coeur op.
 Let us get outta there with Rush.
 Shot Vala by accident, aiming for Ginn.”

-Jackson smiled through his tears, real and powerful, something that looked like genuine hope.
+Jackson smiled through his tears with what looked like genuine hope.
 “Really?”

 “That’s something,” Jackson breathed, and dried his tears on the edge of an alien tower under unfamiliar stars.

-Young didn’t fall sleep until the early hours of the morning.
-He groaned when his phone alarm went off, his body and mind telling him it couldn’t possibly be time for the light already pressing against his closed eyelids.
+Young groaned when his phone alarm went off, his body and mind protesting the light already hammering his closed eyelids.

 Eli was passed out on the couch, head thrown back, a controller in hand, surrounded by the shed wrappers of half a dozen candy bars.
 The kid’s suitcase was open, spilling clothes and toiletries and comic books like a wild animal had torn it apart.